 How to Serve Meat to Babies

-Dust off your slow-cooker and pull out your best roasting pan because today we are looking into how to safely provide meat to babies when doing Baby Led Weaning.
-No brown purées, no mush and no mess (well, most of the time)!
+Dust off your slow-cooker and pull out your best roasting pan because today we are looking into how to safely provide meat to babies when doing Baby Led Weaning (BLW).
+I also answer your questions at the end so read on.

 At around 6 months old, your baby’s iron needs are the highest they will ever be.
 Meat is not only rich in iron, but it has a special type of iron that’s only found in foods from animals.
 This type is better absorbed by your baby than the iron found in plants.
 Meat also has lots of protein, zinc, vitamin B12 and fats.
 Since your baby is probably not eating a large amount of food at this age, meat is a “bang for your bite” food.
 Even just sucking on the meat juices provides that precious iron and other minerals.